bennyd87708/MCProfileImporter/README.md

 - Replace "src\main\resources\gui\logo.png" with your own square logo - should be at least 70x70px but smaller will work
 - Edit "src\main\resources\gui\text.txt" first line to change the text that appears in the launcher
 - Edit "src\main\resources\gui\text.txt" second line to change the pack name
-- Download dependency: apache's commons-io-2.6.jar
-- Import the project into Eclipse and add commons-io-2.6 as an external jar library
+- Import the project into Eclipse
 - Compile as runnable jar file

 ---